khonsulabs/pot/README.md

 expected that a hypothetically perfect CBOR implementation could outperform a hypothetically perfect Pot implementation.

-The results from the current benchmark suite executed on Github Actions are [viewable here](https://pot.bonsaidb.io/benchmarks/report/).
+The results from the current benchmark suite executed on GitHub Actions are [viewable here](https://pot.bonsaidb.io/benchmarks/report/).
 The current suite is only aimed at comparing the default performance for each library.